Kinetic Equilibrium Prediction at TCV using RAPTOR and FBT: Physics models and codes

 \paragraph{Runtime optimization.} The duration of a RAPTOR simulation is a decisive factor in making the KEP effective for tokamak operations.
 A simulation shorter than the latency between two discharges (typically between $5$ and $15$ minutes at TCV) allows to quickly validate and use the result of a new pulse schedule.
 Indeed, while the preparation of experiments can afford longer simulation times, the objective of the present KEP is to enable the rapid testing of various assumptions and to prepare the equilibrium of an experiment, without slowing down operations.
 Three factors mostly contribute to the computational time of the present KEP: the number of time steps used in RAPTOR, the evaluation of transport in the gradient-based model and the simultaneous resolution of the poloidal flux evolution and three kinetic profiles, $T_e$, $n_e$ and $T_i$.
 Three strategies are used to reduce the computational time.

 First, a fixed but non-equidistant time step is chosen using information from the pulse schedule, allowing for a higher time resolution in transients and a lower one in stationary phases.
 Transition times are defined by a criterion on the time derivative of the programmed plasma current $\dot{I}_{p}$, auxiliary power $\dot{P}_{e,i}$, elongation $\dot{\kappa}$ and triangularity $\dot{\delta}$.
 Keeping in mind that the model controller performs better if the time step is about an order of magnitude lower than the energy confinement time, $\tau_E$, which ranges from milliseconds to tens of milliseconds in TCV, a minimum value $dt_{min}\leq0.5\milli\second$ is chosen for the sharp transitions, and a large $dt_{max}$ up to $1\milli\second$ is accepted elsewhere, with a smooth transition ensuring numerical continuity.
 This approach, driven by the knowledge of transient phases where shorter physical time scales are expected, enables to find a compromise between the simulation time and the model's ability to capture sudden changes in plasma dynamics.
+A natural extension is to introduce a robust adaptive time stepping scheme.
 Second, a fixed scaling for the bulk $n_i$ and carbon $n_c$ ion densities is imposed, as shown in Eq. \ref{eq:qzne_manual}, avoiding extra quasi-neutrality matrix calculations.
 Finally, the Matlab solver body is generated and compiled in C, reducing the total simulation time by a factor of $2$.
 With about $3$ to $5$ Newton iterations per time steps, the total runtime, on a standard non-dedicated CPU\footnote{Simulations were run in MATLAB R2017a (Parallel Computing Toolbox) using four concurrent workers on a shared compute server (2 × 8-core Intel Xeon E5-2660, 128 GB RAM; Fedora 22, x86\_64).
-Reported runtimes are wall-clock times and may vary due to server load and MATLAB internal multithreading (up to 16 threads per worker)}, computed over simulations of $211$ experiments (cf. Sec. \ref{Sec:PreShotScan}) finally scales down to $2.3\pm0.38 \minute$ per second of discharge, when solving for the ion heat equation, and $2.76\pm0.68 \minute$ of simulation per second of discharge, when using the electron-to-ion scaling.
-This corresponds to $12.35\pm 7.36\second$ and $13.9\pm 4.64\second$ per average confinement time $\tau_E$, while still leaving room for further optimization.
+Reported runtimes are wall-clock times and may vary due to server load and MATLAB internal multithreading (up to 16 threads per worker)}, computed over simulations of $211$ experiments (cf. Sec. \ref{Sec:PreShotScan}) and solving for the ion heat equation finally scales down to $2.3\pm0.38 \minute$ per second of discharge and $12.35\pm 7.36\second$ per average confinement time\footnote{This is an average, over all simulations, of runtime values normalized by the confinement time $\tau_E=W/P_{loss}$ averaged over the total duration of each simulation.
+The confinement time varies with various plasma parameters, e.g. its size and confinement regime.
+A lower confinement time requires a higher time resolution, hence increasing the runtime per duration of discharge.} $\tau_E$, while still leaving room for further optimization.